 - An on-demand library and unlimited cloud-DVR are included

 - Streaming isn’t possible on Amazon Fire TV devices

 - You can stream on mobile devices, Apple TV, Chromecast, and Roku

 YouTube TV provides an easy way to watch The Masters online.
 You’ll get a week to try out the service, which gives you a free way to watch The Masters without cable.
 You can stream on most devices and you get the standard features other services offer, like an on-demand library and a cloud-based DVR with unlimited space.

 Our YouTube TV review has even more info.

-If you want to watch The Masters without cable, those are your best options.
+If you want to watch The Masters without cable, or watch any golf online for that matter, those are your best options.
 Golf Channel, CBS, and ESPN are available on many services, so you can choose the right service or services based on things like price, channel availability and added subscription features.
 This will ensure that you not only get to watch The Masters online, but that you have the cloud-DVR or other features you’re looking for in a cable replacement.

 In order to stream The Masters without cable legally you’ll need to use one of the services listed above.
 That said, thanks to the use of free trials, it is technically possible to watch The Masters online free for the entire tournament.

 We’re happy to answer any questions you have about watching The Masters without cable!
 You can even find some new services in our list of cable alternatives.

 - How to Watch Thursday Night Football Online without Cable - 09/17/2020